 The objectives of the award are to:

-- Provide public recognition to an IT staff member who exhibits leadership (see criteria below)
+- Provide public recognition to one or more IT professionals who have exhibited exemplary leadership (see criteria below)

-- Highlight the importance of IT leadership to the UI community
+- Highlight the importance of IT leadership at all levels in the UI community

-Nominees for this award must have IT responsibilities and exhibit exemplary performance that has delivered measurable results in one or more of the following areas:
+Nominees for this award must have IT responsibilities and exhibit exemplary performance that has delivered recent measurable results in one or more of the areas of engagement, impact, or initiative.
+The following questions will be guidance for evaluation of nominees and should be addressed in nominations:

-- How does the individual promote and leverage working relationships with peers?
+- How has the individual promoted and leveraged working relationships with peers?

 - What was the level of engagement and impact to projects and individual work?